camunda/camunda-docs-manual/content/user-guide/data-formats/configuring-spin-integration.md

 ---

-In order to use Spin with a process engine, the relevant Spin libraries have to be on the engine's classpath.
+To use Spin with a process engine, the relevant Spin libraries have to be on the engine's classpath.
 Furthermore, the process engine plugin provided by Spin has to be registered with the engine.
 When using a pre-built Camunda distribution, Spin is already integrated.

 There are two types of Spin artifacts: